barisariburnu/docker-geoserver/README.md

 # docker-geoserver
-This will build a docker image that runs geoserver.
+This will build a docker image based on tomcat that runs geoserver.

 ## Features